Introducing Eggplant in your Baby’s Diet

 - Garlic Powder

-If you’ve been wondering “Is Eggplant good for babies?” the answer is yes.
+If you’ve been wondering whether eggplant is good for babies, the answer is, yes.
 Care must be taken while serving this ingredient and mashing or pureeing are recommended ways of feeding it to babies.

 Give only a small quantity of the vegetable when introducing your baby to it.
 Please consult your paediatrician regarding aubergine alternatives in case you note any signs of aubergine allergy in your baby during and after meals.